 Medication

-In an effort to provide for the health and safety of students by avoiding the misuse of medication, the following procedures apply for dispensing medications at the Kauffman School.
-School personnel will not give medication to students except under these conditions.
-These rules are intended to promote the wellbeing of all students.
+In an effort to provide for the health and safety of students by avoiding the misuse of medication, the following procedures apply to dispensing medications at the Kauffman School.
+These rules are intended to promote wellbeing of all students.